 [Regulation 44C inserted in Gazette 6 Jun 2007 p.
 2620.]

 44D.
-Limited extent of transfer benefits
+Transfer benefit, restrictions on amount of

 (1) A person cannot, except in accordance with the Treasurer’s approval under subregulation (2), elect to take a transfer benefit the amount of which would result in the scheme entitlement amount becoming less than the notional unfunded amount.